+- 2.10.2 Council will consider applications to defer the timing of payment of development contributions in respect of subdivision resource consent: - a.
+All applications to defer payment must be made in writing to the development contributions team at developmentcontributions@tauranga.govt.nz. - application to defer will be considered on a case by case basis with the decision to be made at the discretion of Council and subject to the customer agreeing to certain terms and conditions, not limited to: - c.
+A bank bond or first ranking mortgage is in place which, to Council's sole satisfaction, adequately secures the full amount of the development contribution in the event of payment default - d.
+Deferment of payment only relates to development contributions and not to other Council fees and charges associated with subdivision consents and associated 224(c) certificates, - e.
+All costs associated with putting a bank bond or first ranking mortgage in place, including costs incurred by Tauranga City Council, are payable by the applicant - f.
+Approval to defer may be subject to parties entering into a deferral agreement which outlines the conditions of such an approval

-- 2.10.2 Payment of development contributions required on subdivision resource consents may be deferred until the sale of an allotment or a period of one year from the date of the s224(c) certificate under the Resource Management Act 1991 relating to that allotment being issued by Council, whichever comes first, in accordance with the following provisions: - For the purpose of the deferral of payment of development contributions, the developer or subdivision resource consent applicant must apply in writing to Council to become an "approved developer", - b.
-The applicant must sign up to Council's terms and conditions to become an "approved developer".
-These terms and conditions include, but are not limited to: - i.
-A bank bond or first ranking mortgage is in place which, to Council's sole satisfaction, adequately secures the full amount of the development contribution in the event of payment default, - ii.
-Deferment of payment only relates to development contributions and not to other Council fees and charges associated with subdivision consents and associated 224(c) certificates, - iii.
-All costs associated with putting a bank bond or first ranking mortgage in place, including costs incurred by Tauranga City Council, are payable by the "approved developer", - iv.
-Interest is payable on the amount of the development contribution being deferred over the period of deferral at Council's borrowing rate.
-Council's borrowing rate changes over time.
-Council will provide information about its current borrowing rate upon request. - c.
-If payment is not made in accordance with the above conditions, a penalty interest rate of 15% per annum will apply on the amount of the development contribution being deferred for the period between when payment was due and when payment is made, - d.
-By application to Council's Waiver Panel, alternate arrangements for the deferral of payment of development contributions will be considered if these arrangements have no financial cost to Council and incorporate enough security to recover deferred development contributions in the event of payment default, - e.
-If an "approved developer" does not abide by Council's terms and conditions for the deferral of development contributions, deferment of development contributions will not be made available in the future.
+- g.
+Payment of development contributions required on subdivision resource consents may be deferred until the sale of an allotment or a period of one year from the date of the s224(c) certificate under the Resource Management Act 1991 relating to that allotment being issued by Council, whichever comes first, - h.
+Interest is payable on the amount of the development contribution being deferred over the period of deferral at the Local Government Agency 2 year fixed rate for non-guarantors plus a 1% margin.
+Council will provide information about the most recent LGFA upon request. - If payment is not made in accordance with the above conditions, a penalty interest rate of 15% per annum will apply on the amount of the development contribution being deferred for the period between when payment was due and when payment is made, - j.
+In any circumstances where Council does not approve a deferral, or the parties do not agree to enter into the deferral agreement, development contributions must be paid prior to the issue of the s224c.